Oregon Shoulder & Elbow Fellowship

 Duration: 1 year (August 1 to July 31)

-Location: Oregon Shoulder Institute & Asante Health Systems, Medford, Oregon
+Location: Oregon Shoulder Institute, Medford & Grants Pass, Oregon

 The fellowship provides exposure to the field of shoulder and elbow under the guidance of Drs.
 Patrick Denard, Mariano Menendez, Matthew Nugent, and Cameron Phillips.

 Our goal is not only to help train the future shoulder and elbow specialists of the world, but also to help the fellow grow as a person and have life-long relationships with the fellowship program.

 The fellow will participate in over 600 cases per year.
 As the regional referral area, a high variety of cases are seen despite being in a non-academic center.
 The exposure includes advanced shoulder arthroscopy techniques including an in-depth exposure to the management of massive rotator cuff tears.
 Approximately 300 total shoulder arthroplasties are performed per year as well as approximately 50 fracture cases (proximal humerus, clavicle fractures, humeral shaft fractures, etc.).
 The fellow will gain exposure to elbow, particularly trauma and instability.
 An opportunity is also provided to gain exposure to knee surgery if desired.